AffeN01/Isometric-Exercise-Timer/README.md

 ## Roadmap
 - Proper scalable GUI with colors and buttons and stuff.
 - Sound effects.
-- Rhythm mode where you follow a metronome or a drum pattern.
+- Rhythm mode where you follow a metronome or drum pattern.
 - Options for users to manage and share presets.
 - Mobile or smart watch apps.